Posts

 Non-Conformance is new conformance

-Long ago in the Far East , rulers expected their subjects to obey without question.
-One such ruler decided that his people were unique, and that normally accepted conventions did not apply to them.
-He abolished speech, claiming it was a waste of energy, filled with emotions, and open to interpretation.
-Instead, he decreed that everyone should use sign language—with a twist.
-They were to convey the exact opposite , for after all, they were “unique.”
+Hi everyone, I hope you're all doing well!
+How has the school year been so far?
+Today I have a short story to share with you: Long ago in the Far East , rulers expected their subjects to obey without question.
+One such ruler decided that his people were different; thus, normally accepted conventions did not apply to them.
+He abolished speech, claiming it was a waste of energy and open to interpretation.
+Instead, he decreed that everyone should use sign language.
+But it got worse; they had to convey the exact opposite , for after all, they were “unique.”
 A nod of the head meant no , while moving the head from side to side meant yes .
 The whole kingdom was thrown into chaos.
-Subjects struggled and struggled, until at last they became masters of this reversed sign language.
-Over generations, they developed the belief that the outside world was convoluted and could never understand them.
+At first, his subjects struggled but over time, they became masters of this reversed sign language.
+Over generations, they developed the belief that the outside world could never understand them.
 Then came a season of heavy rains.
 A great flood swept through their land, submerging villages.
-Neighbors from surrounding regions rushed to help.
-But when they asked—through gestures and signs—if aid was nee...
+Neighbors from surr...

 Courageous Emma